 reboot

-The GRUB boot manager will greet you.
-Wait a few seconds or press “Enter” to start booting the operating system.
+The systemd-boot boot manager will greet you.
+Wait a few seconds or press “Enter” to start loading the operating system.

-Our comprehensive “The Beginnerโs Guide to Using Pacman on Arch Linux” guide will teach you everything you need to know.
+In addition, our comprehensive “The Beginner’s Guide to Using Pacman on Arch Linux” reading will teach you everything you need to know for managing software, providing you with the confidence, solid knowledge, and clear understanding to navigate and work seamlessly with Arch’s package manager.

 Conclusion

-In addition, as an Arch user, the Arch Wiki will be a precious resource to you.
+In addition, as an Arch user, don’t forget to check out this treasure trove called Arch Wiki.
 It is so well-composed and maintained that even non-Arch users glean knowledge and solutions daily.